-He makes places where people can meet offline (Monument to Internet Hook-ups, 2009) and he organizes situations with internet friends in remote locations (Eternal Internet Brotherhood 2012-ongoing).
+At the same time, I create spaces where people can meet offline (Monument to Internet Hook-ups, 2009).
+I organize gatherings with internet friends in remote locations of the world.

-Plessas tries to make work for the current time of the internet.
-The focus of his work is to network the offline with the online in ways that make us understand aspects of both conditions and to generate new ways of relating to both.
-When it’s a gathering of people who know each other online only, we observe how they react with each other, what works they make, what they won’t do.
-When it’s a website work projected in a real space, we observe a usually solitary internet object interacted with, in a public space.
-When it’s a monument generated by a website, we understand that cities are just places we scroll and click through, massive multiuser environments full of precarious information.
+I try to make work for the current time of the internet and the focus of my work is to network the offline with the online in ways that make us understand aspects of both conditions and to generate new ways of relating to both.
+When its a gathering of people who know each other online only, we observe how they react with each other, what works they make, what they won’t do.
+When its a website work projected in a real space, we observe a usually solitary internet object interacted with, in a public space.
+When its a monument generated by online communication, we understand that cities are just places we “scroll” and “click” through, massive multi-user environments full of precarious information.
 When I toggle between a quilt and a website, I observe the boundaries among virtual and tangible materials but also gender and labor stereotypes that are no longer distinct.” -Angelo Plessas, 2018

 Plessas recently presented his work in Documenta 14 in Athens and Kassel, curated by Adam Szymzyck (2017) and in “I was Raised by the Internet” at MCA Chicago (2018).